Medicare Part D prescription drug plans (PDPs and MAPDs

 2019 Texas SilverScript Choice (PDP)

 with a $100 deductible, and did not change plans, they would find their 2020 Initial Deductible increased to $360 and would spend more time in the Initial Deductible before plan coverage begins.
-You can
+For more recent examples of annual changes in initial deductibles, you can

 click here to read more